victormmontano/SimpleTodo/README.md

 ## Notes

 Adding the extra features to my items was a challenge since I wanted to continue using the FileUtils method to save my data.
-I had my items saved as classes and FileUtils could not support that, so I saved them as organized Strings in an ArrayList, then created a function to parse my data into my Item classes.
+I had my items saved as classes and FileUtils could not support that, so I saved them as organized Strings in an ArrayList, then created a function to parse my data into Item objects.

 ## License